pprcht/irmsd/README.md

 * classify rotamers vs conformers with physical correctness

 ## Known Edge-Cases and Technical Limitations
-TODO

 * High-symmetry cases (e.g. C<sub>60</sub>, adamantane, etc.): Rotational axes are degenerate and an initial alignment is not possible this way.
 * Interchage of atoms between molecules on different fragments in noncovalent complexes: The canonical assignment of two sub-graphs (two molecules that share no covalent connection) is currently independent.
-Hence, atoms (of the same element) may exchange across fragments, as for the (H<<sub>2</sub>O)<sub>21</sub> or LJ<sub>75</sub> case.
+Hence, atoms (of the same element) may exchange across fragments, as for the (H<sub>2</sub>O)<sub>21</sub> or LJ<sub>75</sub> case.
 * Mismatches in canonical atom identifiers (comparing to chemical isomers that share a sum formula but have entirely different connectivity) are currently *not* caught and handled automatically.
+* Some quaternion RMSDs may be slightly lower when comparing entirely *different* conformers (e.g. see example 4, figure b): This can occur due to the imperfect alignment+LSAP since rotational axes in different conformers varying orientations.
+Automatically falling back to the lower quaternion RMSD is an implementation TODO.

 ### Python CLI Usage